 Though a cash closing is typically simpler than a loan closing, there are still certain steps that parties should expect to occur, such as preparing a contract, providing for a due diligence period, and getting a title search.
 Here is a step by step guide on a cash real estate transaction.

 Remember, you can always refer any questions or concerns to a Real Estate Attorney, Monroe, NC.

 Offer to Purchase and Contract

 Even with a cash offer, it is important to have all the details of the deal laid out in the offer to purchase and contract.
 A written contract is required, as verbal contracts for real property are not valid.
-One benefit of buying property with cash is that closing can typically occur sooner than if a loan closing were involved.
+One benefit of buying a property with cash is that closing can typically occur sooner than if a loan closing were involved.
 A quick closing can be an incentive for the seller to accept your offer.

 Making the Payment